Sabel (TV series)

-Sabel is a Philippine romance primetime drama on ABS-CBN.
-It premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from December 6, 2010 to March 11, 2011 replacing Kokey at Ako.
-Starring Jessy Mendiola, AJ Perez, and Joseph Marco.
+Sabel is a Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the 1981 Philippine film Bata Pa si Sabel by Joey Gosiengfiao.
+Directed by Don M. Cuaresma and Francis E. Pasion, it stars Jessy Mendiola, AJ Perez, and Joseph Marco.
+It aired on the network's Primetime Bida line up and worldwide on TFC from December 6, 2010 to March 11, 2011, replacing Kokey at Ako.

 Plot

-When Choleng falls in love with a priest Julio, her life darkens when the townspeople get back at her when they find out Julio and Choleng are going to leave their community, thinking that Julio would leave his responsibilities in his home town where the village needs help and prayer to heal love ones.
-Little did she know that the night they would run away with their soon-to-be-born child to start a new life that a storm changed everything and when Julio gets into an accident leading him to his death one night as Sabel is born and with Julio's death, the townspeople think Choleng's daughter is a curse as bad things occur.
-She decides not to argue, and refuses and ignores the problems around her.
-She decides to give Sabel a better future by leaving the village and start a new life.
-And when Choleng and her mother Amparo are offered help by a common couple among dearest friends, they land a new life in a better community after baby Sabel got sick.
-But as she grew up, she fights for her family.
-And when her mother and grandmother great fear of her true identity and look for her father, Choleng does everything in her power and even falls for Jimmy but Margaret is desperate for Jimmy.
-But, her mother refuses Jimmy's true sincerity and love and even offers her to get married and accepts anything that has happened to her in the past.
+When Choleng falls in love with the town priest Julio, the townspeople turn on her when they find out the pair will elope, fearing Julio will abandon his priestly duties to pray for and heal the people.
+Little did a heavily pregnant Choleng know on the night of their escape that a storm will thwart their plan: Julio gets into an accident and dies as Sabel is born.
+With Julio's death, the townsfolk think Choleng's daughter is a curse as more bad things occur.
+She decides not to argue, and ignores the problems around her.
+To give Sabel a better future, she flees the village with her mother Amparo to start anew.
+When the three find help from dearest friends, they begin a new life in a kinder community.
+The sickly baby Sabel grows up, determined to fight for her family.
+Fearing she will know her true parentage and look for her father, Choleng does everything in her power to prevent Sabel from doing so.
+Choleng falls for Jimmy, who is also loved by Margaret.
+Choleng refuses Jimmy's sincere love and even offers marriage, accepting her past.
 But, Choleng and Sabel's love for Jimmy and accepting him as a father will only mean to Choleng that she does not want to lose him as for Sabel as she grows up.
 And even for love, there is a solace she finds this into Dido and Raymond.
-But time comes again when she will follow into the same situation her mother was in and this time will time repeat itself.
+But time comes again when she will face the same situation as her mother and this.
 Is love a sin when one's feelings are true as she shows the townspeople and people around her that she is not cursed with this life and that life has no meaning without love?